pm2-hive/pm2-hive.github.io/docs/full.md

 - `$HOME/.pm2/pub.sock` Socket file for publishable events
 - `$HOME/.pm2/conf.js` PM2 Configuration

-In Windows the $HOME environmenet variable may be $HOMEDRIVE + $HOMEPATH ([link](https://github.com/Unitech/pm2/blob/master/constants.js#L16))
+In Windows, the $HOME environment variable can be $HOMEDRIVE + $HOMEPATH ([link](https://github.com/Unitech/pm2/blob/master/constants.js#L16))

 ## CheatSheet

-Here are some commands that worth to know.
-Just try them with a sample application or your current web application on your development machine:
+Here are some commands that are worth knowing.
+Just try them with a sample application or with your current web application on your development machine:

 ```bash
 # Fork mode